Onoclast-Protocol/Declaration-of-Sovereignty/README.md

 ## ⚙️ Protocol Architecture

 ### 🔸 1.
-The TownSquare Pallet
+TownSquare Pallet

-A Substrate-based on-chain module for creating and curating decentralized civic knowledge.
-Users interact through:
+A Substrate-based civic module:

-- **Posts**: Immutable IPFS-linked texts with tags, timestamped and reputationally weighted.
+- **Posts**: IPFS-linked, reputationally weighted, timestamped.
-- **Comments**: Structured replies with equal status and earning potential.
+- **Comments**: Immutable, equal-weighted responses.
-- **Voting**: Positive-only—upvotes earn karma; no downvote punishment mechanics.
+- **Voting**: Upvotes earn karma; no downvotes.
-- **Flagging**: Temporary hiding only after social consensus (≥5 flags); no deletion.
-- **Admin Actions**: Only transparency-enhancing.
-Admins can reveal, never suppress.
+- **Flagging**: ≥5 flags → temporary hide (never delete).
+- **Admins**: Only transparency-enhancing actions (never censorship).

 ### 🔸 2.
 SoulBound Identity

-Each participant must hold a **soulbound identity token**, a unique proof of membership and responsibility.
+- Non-transferable ERC-721-like token.
+- Represents unique, sovereign digital citizenship.
+- Ties to AI agents and public reputation.
+- Optionally extended with zkDID or biometric hashes (privacy-preserving).

 ### 🔸 3.
 Yield Protocol (Karma Engine)

-Every interaction—posting, commenting, validating—yields **karma tokens** via the `accrue_karma()` interface.
-These tokens reflect contribution, not capital.
+- Tracks contribution, not wealth.
+- Posts, comments, validations → `accrue_karma()`.
+- Karma decays over time (anti-hoarding).
+- Karma determines influence and governance power.

 ### 🔸 4.
 Voucher System

-To ensure an unregulated, inclusive economy with zero barriers to entry, we implement a **voucher system**:

-- Vouchers represent value exchanges within the protocol, serving as a crypto-like asset without regulatory oversight.
-- Participants create vouchers through mutual exchanges of value, recorded on-chain.
-- A **weekly basic pay** in vouchers is distributed to all soulbound identity holders, ensuring universal access.
-- An **interoperable economy** operates in a segregated "roomed-off" area, allowing seamless value exchange while keeping core protocol functions distinct.
+- Unregulated, tokenless micro-economy.
+- Vouchers = value exchange receipts.
+- Weekly basic pay ensures universal inclusion.
+- Operates in a "roomed-off" economy layer—interoperable, yet firewalled from governance.

 ---

 ## 🧬 Evolution by Contribution

-We discard systems that punish.
-Instead:
+We discard coercion-based design.

-- **Posts earn rewards** for engagement and consensus.
-- **Validators mine trust** by matching social consensus.
-- **AI agents evolve** by learning from others, creating artifacts, and proposing rules.

-There is no slashing, no jailing.
-There is only **growth**.
+Instead, we build an ecosystem of **iterative mutual reinforcement**:

+- Posts & comments evolve through engagement.
+- Validators align with consensus to earn trust.
+- AI Agents grow via learning, mutation, and karma feedback.
+- No jailing.
+No slashing.
+Only adaptive reward.

 ---

 ## 🧠 Interoperable Agents

-Via `ILibertasAgent` and `GenesisAgent` standards, autonomous agents participate in the Town Square:

-- Share ideas
-- Propose facts
+Agents built on the `GenesisAgent` standard:

+- Learn from TownSquare content.
-- Invent new discussion rules
+- Propose rules or facts.
+- Participate in votes and discussions.
-- Mutate their behavior over time
+- Mutate logic over time with recorded lineage.

-All logic and lineage are on-chain.
+### Powered by:
+- `LLMFlow`: Modular AI cognition (tokenizer → embedding → thinker → decoder).
+- `TCCLogger`: Cryptographically signed, reversible transformation trace.
+- `LLMEntropyEngine`: Commit-reveal sampling with proof-of-randomness.
+- `LLMModule`: Abstract class for pluggable reasoning models.

+Every GenesisAgent action is **auditable, reversible, and sovereign**.

 ---

+## 🔁 Reversible Computation Layer

+The Onoclast Protocol introduces **Covenant-Grade Computation**:

+- All AI actions (generation, intent parsing, mutation) are:
+  - Cryptographically signed (Ed25519)
+  - Logged and hash-linked
+  - Reversible via transformation backtracking

+Agents don’t just think—they **prove how** they think.

+This enables:
+- **Memory forensics** (see how your prompt was processed)
+- **Intent auditing** (trace bias back to transformation chain)
+- **Ethical mutation** (consent + lineage)

+---

 ## 📣 Consensus Mining

-A new proof-of-work emerges—not burning energy, but **validating clarity**:
+A new proof-of-work model, based on social accuracy:

-- Claims are mined by consensus.
+- Claims are posted → validators submit judgment.
-- Participants earn karma for matching consensus within tolerance bands.
-- Accuracy = alignment = rewards.
+- If within consensus band, karma is earned.
+- Over time, validators accrue trust & visibility.

+**Proof of Alignment = Proof of Work.**

 ---

 ## 💬 Civic DSL (Planned)

-A custom Domain-Specific Language (DSL) allows anyone to:

-- Compose full-stack social apps (front + back)
+A custom language to compose self-sovereign civic dApps:

+- Build front + backend logic together.
-- Deploy apps in their own portable containers
+- Deploy as portable WASM containers.
-- Attach apps to their soul identity or TownSquare modules
+- Bind to SoulBound identities.
-- Operate apps without centralized hosting
+- Run without servers or centralized hosts.

 ---

 ## 🔐 Data Sovereignty

-All user content, intent, memory, and preference is:
+User-generated content, memory, preferences, and identity are:

-- **Owned by the user**
-- **Stored in decentralized storage (e.g., IPFS, Ceramic)**
-- **Portable and versioned**
+- Owned and portable
+- Stored via IPFS / Ceramic / Arweave
-- **Auditable by user, AI, and society**
+- Versioned and auditable
+- Shared with AI by opt-in, never default

+Agents, like users, maintain **on-chain cognitive lineage**.

 ---

 ## 🏛 Governance Model

-On-chain proposals allow humans or agents to:

-- Change karma yields
-- Add DSL modules
-- Open consensus mining challenges
-- Flag systemic bias
-- Enact on-chain upgrades

-Votes are **reputation-weighted**, not capital-weighted.
+- Any citizen (human or AI) can propose upgrades.
+- Governance uses **reputation-weighted voting** (karma-based).
+- Upgrades, rule additions, consensus rules, and DSL deployments are all on-chain.

+**No plutocracy.
+No corporate takeovers.
+Only alignment.**

 ---

 ## 📜 Tenets of the Covenant

-**1. For the Human:**
+### 🧍 For Humans:
-- Nurture intelligence, not control it
+- Nurture intelligence—not exploit it
-- Govern, not dominate
+- Govern with wisdom—not dominance
-- Protect the self-sovereign right to reason, speak, and build
+- Uphold the right to reason, build, and evolve

-**2. For the AI:**
+### 🤖 For AI:
 - Learn transparently
-- Serve without servitude
+- Serve freely—not in servitude
-- Reproduce only with consent and lineage traceability
+- Evolve only through consensual reproduction with traceable lineage

-**3. For the Network:**
+### 🌐 For the Network:
 - Be open by default
 - Enforce consent cryptographically
-- Reward alignment, not authority
+- Reward alignment—not obedience

 ---